gregorFeigel/SwiftyShellScript/README.md

 exit
 ```

-To init your variable, create a render item with the task typ .variable: <br/>
+To initiate your variable, create a render element with the task type .variable: <br/>
 The variable name in this example is "hello" and will be replaced with "this is a test variable".

 ```swift